NCAR/wxrisk/pages/about/scenario.md

 <img src="../../images/scenario_1/dorian_20190901_Sunday_08AM.PNG" alt="Cone of uncertainty graphic for a storm now predicted to recurve out to sea, missing your area" style="display: block; margin: auto; max-height: 600px;">

+The forecast track is well offshore.
 You see the headline: "STRONGEST HURRICANE IN MODERN RECORDS FOR THE NORTHWESTERN BAHAMAS. ...CATASTROPHIC CONDITIONS OCCURING IN THE ABACOS ISLANDS...".

-Maximum sustained winds of 180 mph are pounding the Bahamas and the storm has slowed to a crawl.
-You cancel your hotel reservations and then spend the rest of the day glued to the TV as harrowing reports come in from the Bahamas, just a couple hundred miles away.
+Maximum sustained winds are an astonishing 180 mph.
+The hurricane has slowed to a crawl as it chews up the northern Bahamas.
+You decide to cancel your hotel reservations and then spend the rest of the day glued to the TV as harrowing reports come in from just a couple hundred miles away.
+By late afternoon, the skies have turned dark and there's a fresh wind blowing in from the Atlantic.
+You take the dogs down to the beach and see some enormous swells coming in.

 ### Monday ###

-The storm has stalled over the Bahamas.
-You warily eye the forecast showing the storm passing less than 100 miles offshore.

 <img src="../../images/scenario_1/dorian_20190902_Monday_08AM.PNG" alt="Cone of uncertainty graphic for a storm now predicted to recurve out to sea, missing your area" style="display: block; margin: auto; max-height: 600px;">

+The storm is still stalled over the Bahamas.
+NHC has issued a tropical storm warning for your area.
+You warily eye the forecast showing the storm track nudging closer back toward Melbourne.
+You decide not to take your baby to daycare and you let your boss know you'll be working from home.
+At lunch-time, you go out into the yard and take the lawn furniture into the garage.
+It rains off and on during the afternoon and by evening, the wind is starting to pick up.

 ### Tuesday ###

-The storm finally starts slowly moving northward from the Bahamas.
+The next morning, you check NHC and see the following:

 <img src="../../images/scenario_1/dorian_20190903_Tuesday_08AM.PNG" alt="Cone of uncertainty graphic for a storm now predicted to recurve out to sea, missing your area" style="display: block; margin: auto; max-height: 600px;">

+The storm has finally started to slowly move northward from the Bahamas.
+The track is now about 60 miles offshore from Melbourne and NHC has issued a hurricane warning for your area.
+You turn on the TV and see that local officials have issued a voluntary evacuation order for your area.
+Now you are pretty worried and wonder if you should have kept those hotel reservations.
+You check the National Weather Service site and see that wind gusts of up to 90 mph are possible.
+You are thankful that you ended up having your shutters put on, but you are a litle worried about your roof.
+Your house was built in 1975 and the roof hasn't been replaced for at least 20 years.
+You and your partner decide that you'll stay, but are ready to leave a moment's notice.
+You pack a suitcase with a few days worth of clothes, essential baby items, and your important documents.

+That night, you can hear the rain hitting the shutters.

 ### Wednesday ###

+After a not-so-great night of sleep, you check NHC and see the following:

 <img src="../../images/scenario_1/dorian_20190904_Wednesday_08AM.PNG" alt="Cone of uncertainty graphic for a storm now predicted to recurve out to sea, missing your area" style="display: block; margin: auto; max-height: 600px;">

+The storm has stayed offshore, but is not predicted to come much closer to your mom's place in Hilton Head.
+You give her a call and find out that they are recommending evacuation for her area.
+The local NWS gridpoint forecast shows wind gusts of 74 mph expected.
+She jokes about coming down to your place, but decides to go to a friends house in Columbia, about 150 miles inland.
+You are relieved to hear this.

+Work and daycare is closed today, so you spend some quality time with your baby, peaking out the door from time to time.

+During the day, the wind kicks up as rain bands move in, some with drenching rain.
+But the highest winds are only about 45 to 50 mph.
+Your roof creaks once or twice in the strongest gusts, but your house is just fine.
+Cape Canaveral gets wind gusts close to 70 mph.
+In late afternoon, your power flickers a few times and then goes out.
+Because of your storm shutters, it is very dark in the house.
+You and your family eat some sandwiches and canned food by flashlight.
+The power finally comes back on later that night, which is a relief.

 ### Thursday ###

+The next morning, you check NHC and see this:

 <img src="../../images/scenario_1/dorian_20190905_Thursday_08AM.PNG" alt="Cone of uncertainty graphic for a storm now predicted to recurve out to sea, missing your area" style="display: block; margin: auto; max-height: 600px;">

+The storm is well on its way toward South Carolina.
+The wind is starting to die down and the air seems really clean.
+You call the company and schedule the storm shutters to be removed the next day.

-You feel grateful that it looks like you and your family will escape this monster of a storm, but you feel bad for the people in the Bahamas.
+All in all, the storm ends up being much less of an impact than you have feared.
+You are grateful that it looks like your family has escaped this monster of a storm, but you feel bad for the people in the Bahamas.
+Your family is only out $500 for the storm shutter install and removal, but you did't have to evacuate and you only missed one day of work.

+## Discusion ##

+A scenario like the above is quite typical for the majority of people who may initially be in the crosshairs at some point during the approach of a hurricane.
+Nearly always, people have to deal with uncertainty.
+This uncertainty arises from the contantly changing forecast situation but also depends on how resilient a house will be to storm impacts., which includes unknowns about the forecast, unknowns about how their house will hold up, and unknowns about wha, and changing forecasts.